 Common Mistakes and Missteps

-First, let me go over a few common pitfalls to avoid.
-For example, one mistake is not correctly setting up web analytics or tracking the right metrics.
+One mistake is incorrectly setting up web analytics or tracking the wrong metrics.

 This can have numerous implications, including:

 - Inaccurate decision-making: Without accurate data, you’re more likely to make decisions that can harm your growth and success.